sunilkumarpalaka972-sys/ABHASH-THE-LEGEND-/README.md

 <details><summary>Tap On Me For Bot Features</summary>

  - Automatically approve join request in channel Or groups.
+ - Pending request also approved in channel Or groups.
 - Fully modified repo
 - Force Sub available
 - Broadcast available